morten-andersen/presentations/unicode/unicode.md

 Note: Start the file with the UTF-16 - BOM

-For a while it seemed like that might be good enough, but programmers were complaining.
+#### On paper - a great idea

+but ...

+Programmers were complaining

 > *Look at all those zeros!*

-they said, since they were Americans and they were looking at English text which rarely used code points above U+00FF.
+Note: they said, since they were Americans and they were looking at English text which rarely used code points above U+00FF

 #### Another encoding - UTF-8